-The Faculty of Education has also been a leader in service to the educational and broader communities.
+As might be expected in a leading Faculty of Education containing departments of Educational Psychology, Elementary Education, Policy Studies, and Secondary Education, as well as the School of Library and Information Studies, the research output of Faculty members is both extensive and wide ranging.
+The Faculty of Education is a leader in service to the educational and broader communities.
 Many faculty members and graduates devote many hours to professional development, curriculum development, and the production of educational materials for use in the schools.
 Many graduates have distinguished themselves in areas as diverse as the arts, politics, and public administration as well as in the classroom.
-Three outstanding exemplars, all of whom have been awarded the Order of Canada, are Myer Horowitz, former Dean of Education and President of the University of Alberta; Steve Ramsanker, principal of an inner-city school who has devoted his life to educating the under-privileged; and Thomas Peacocke, one of Canada's most widely acclaimed actors and directors.
+Three outstanding exemplars, all of whom have been awarded the Order of Canada, are Myer Horowitz, former Dean of Education and President of the University of Alberta; Steve Ramsanker, principal of an inner-city school who devoted his life to educating the under-privileged; and Thomas Peacocke, one of Canada's most widely acclaimed actors and directors.